Cynthia Carroll, CFRE | Executive Director

 Yevonne Le Lacheur | Program Director

 Yevonne leads Autism Nova Scotia’s programs team, overseeing all social, education, and recreation programs.
-She is responsible for conducting gap analysis, curriculum/program development, and evaluation using best practices and evidenced-based strategies for our current programs and those under development.
+She is responsible for conducting gap analysis, curriculum/program development, and evaluation using best practices and evidence-based strategies for our current programs and those under development.

 Chrissy Pace | Program Coordinator